 Popularised in cinema and television, the United States of America offers so many different reasons to visit that it appeals to almost everyone.

 As the world’s third-largest country by population and the fourth-largest by area, the US is comprised of 50 states with hundreds of cities scattered all across it (including Hawaii and Alaska).
 Each with its own unique atmosphere and appeal.

-The size of the USA also means climates and time zones can be significantly different depending on which cities you plan of visiting during your time there.
-Los Angeles and New York, two of the cities most tourists want to visit while in the United States, are extremely different being on completely opposite sides of the country.
+The size of the USA also means climates and time zones can be significantly different depending on which cities you plan to visit during your time there.
+Los Angeles and New York, two of the cities most tourists want to visit while in the United States, are extremely different, being on completely opposite sides of the country.